| |

 3-D Flowers

 More stained glass instructions will frequently be added to this web site.
-The best way to keep up to date is to subscribe to the XML/RSS feed that you will find at the bottom of the navigation bar, to the left of this page.
+The best way to keep up to date is to subscribe to the XML/RSS feed that you will find at the bottom of the navigation bar, to the left on this page.

 Go here to see the complete list of what's available on this web site: